 In 2019 The State of New Mexico passed Senate Bill 150 related to Homeowner / Landowner / Planned Unit Associations; Amending Disclosure requirements; allowing alternative dispute resolution to resolve certain disagreements related to these Associations; adding a penalty and broadening the applicability of the Associations Act 497 passed by the State Senate in 2013.

-To meet the obligations of the HOA Disclosure requirements the Tierra Grande Board of Directors, approved the following Policies.
+To meet the obligations of the HOA Disclosure requirements the Tierra Grande Board of Directors approved various policies/practices/guidelines which can be found throughout our web site.
 The enforcement of which the Board of Director’s and the Protective Covenants assign to the Architectural Control Committee.

 ARCHITECTURAL CONTROL COMMITTEE (ACC)

 BOARD APPROVED: April 17, 2020

 INTRODUCTION / HISTORY: On August 31, 2005 the Third-Party Administrators assigned by Horizon Corporation, the original developer of Tierra Grande, relinquished its control over TGIA’s Architectural Control Committee (ACC).